ray-project/enhancements/reps/2023-03-20-air-storage-path.md

 Future way:
 - We have a unified setting `RunConfig.storage_path` that can be set either to a local dir or a remote path.
 - Setting the storage path to a cloud or NFS URI (e.g., `s3://`, or `file://` that points to a NFS mount).
 In these cases, data will be first written to a local cache dir on the worker, and then synced to a subdirectory in the storage path designated by `<experiment_name>/<trial_name>/`.
 - Setting the storage path to a purely local URI (e.g., `/home/foo/ray_results`).
-In this mode, there is no persistence once nodes die, nor is there any syncing.
-The user will have to figure out which node their result is stored on in order to retrieve their result manually.
-We would only recommend this mode for single node cluster operation generally.
+In this mode, trial data is synced to the head node via the object store.
+We would generally recommend using a remote storage path or shared directory instead.

 ```python